 The Recruitment and Remuneration Committees are appointed by the Board of Directors.
 Their duty is to search and recruit individuals to be the Company's managing director, head of the Directors, executives, and also to follow up on succession plan to select individuals suitable for higher executive position and reports directly to the Board of Directors for approval, or to advise to the share holders in some cases.
 Moreover, the Committees also review the annual remuneration for the management team to be commensurate with the responsibility and comparable to the outside labor market of the same industry, including the remuneration at the appropriate level with respect to the business growth, the operation result rate of increase in proft margin, as well as task and responsibility of committee, subcommittee, and the Company executives, to submit the proposal at the shareholder's meeting.
-As of December 31, 2012 the Recruitment and Remuneration Committees comprised of three respectable individuals, 2 from the independent Directors and 1 Director:
+As of December 31, 2013 the Recruitment and Remuneration Committees comprised of three respectable individuals, 2 from the independent Directors and 1 Director:

 Name Position 1.
-Mr. Somboon Chinsawananon Chairman of the Recruitment and Remuneration Committees Non-executive director and an independent Director 2.
-Mr. Vorasit Pokachaiyapat Director Non-executive director and an independent Director 3.
-Mr. Wattana Chiengkul Director Non-executive Director
+Mr. Somboon Chinsawananon Chairman of the Recruitment and Remuneration Committees Independent Director Non-executive director 2.
+Mr. Vorasit Pokachaiyapat Recruitment and Remuneration Committee Independent Director Non-executive director 3.
+Mr. Wattana Chiengkul Recruitment and Remuneration Committee Non-executive Director Authorized Signing Director